Description

 Basic Usage

-The simplest use of extract() with only the required arguments and returned columns specified.
+A simple usage of extract() with only the required arguments and returned columns specified.
 This finds all matches in the text column using the provided regex table.

 # Extract patterns using only required arguments